eslint/cn.eslint.org/docs/rules/no-unneeded-ternary.md

 ---
-title: Rule no-unneeded-ternary
+title: no-unneeded-ternary - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Disallow conditional expressions that can be expressed with simpler constructs (no-unneeded-ternary)
+# disallow ternary operators when simpler alternatives exist (no-unneeded-ternary)

-# 禁止可以表达为更简单结构的条件表达式 (no-unneeded-ternary)
+# 禁止可以表达为更简单结构的三元操作符 (no-unneeded-ternary)

 It's a common mistake in JavaScript to use a conditional expression to select between two Boolean values instead of using ! to convert the test to a Boolean.
 Here are some examples: